cdeccio/byu-cs460-f2024/03-hw-link-layer/README.md

     column.
 The rows in the captures all represent the same frame as seen by different interfaces.

     Which links saw the frame from `b` to `e`?
-Hint: look at the information in the "Frame" layer in Wireshark.
+Hint: the name of the interface on which a frame was seen can be found in the "Frame" layer in Wireshark.
+    Each interface name corresponds to the names of the two devices to which it is connected, e.g., interface `a-s1` represents the interface on host `a` that connects it to switch `s1`.

- 3. On which link(s) (i.e., between which two network components) do/does the
+ 4. On which link(s) (i.e., between which two network components) do/does the
     frame(s) include an 802.1Q frame header?
 What is the value of the ID field in the 802.1Q header of that frame?

- 4. Run the following command on `s1` to show the state of the MAC address
+ 5. Run the following command on `s1` to show the state of the MAC address
     tables:

     ```bash